jvanverth/essentialmath/src/README_LINUX.md

 * To rebuild a specific demo application, change directories to that demo's subdirectory under /Examples/Ch* and build as described below.

-* To build any part of the code for Linux, use the following commands in the desired build directory:

-* For release builds:
+To build any part of the code for Linux, use the following commands in the desired build directory.
+For release builds:

     make

-OR
+or

     make release

-* For debugging builds:
+For debugging builds:

     make debug

-* To clear out all builds of the current directory for Linux
+To clear out all builds of the current directory for Linux

     make clean